 For this Director’s Cut we made a new, shorter video of the cypher without the rest of the long show, with some real hiphop cypher footage interwoven.

-The Tradition is Transgressive featured Jessica Phoenix Förster, dancing with Vio and Max Power Thomas as the cypher leader/DJ dancing with Roberto.
+The Tradition is Transgressive featured: Jessica Phoenix Förster dancing with Vio.
+Max Power Thomas as the cypher leader/DJ dancing with Roberto.
 Stefan Brenner, Yoko Onodera, Swan, Annemarie Deser, Fritz Schadow, and Léon Goldammer, made their tango debüts.